JohnTGZ/AdventOfCode22/README.md

 - Used match guards :) Pretty neat feature to match more generic patterns (such as if a superstring contains a substring)
 - We can't borrow more than one mutable references from from a vector (even if it's from 2 different indexes as the Rust compiler tries to guarantee it's safety), we could `split_at_mut()` but I opt to clone instead an individual Monkey `struct` and then reassign it back later.
 - The second part
+    - Might only need to care about the last few digits of the number (up to the hundreds)?
     - would probably require me to conver the number to strings and multiply them?
     - https://doc.rust-lang.org/std/primitive.u32.html
 # TODO